 Video contents are incorporated in different types of mobile applications: live streaming sports and events, live streaming news, explanation video, cutscene in a game, introduction/walkthrough video, live communication video, video as a file, etc. Poor video experience can negatively impact a user’s overall experience.
 It is crucial for mobile developers and QA teams to understand how well their video performs on real devices in real network conditions.

-iPhone X Video Examples MOS: 3.54 [Youtube video]
+iPhone X Video Examples MOS Score: 3.54 [Youtube video]

 Comments: Although the content of the Chinese character and QR character are not crystal clear, no visible blockiness can be observed.